The Loved One (1965) Film Review A-

 • Robert Morley as Sir Ambrose Abercrombie

-• Alan Napier as English club official
+• Alan Napier as an English club official

 • Barbara Nichols as Sadie Blodgett